philipp-schuetz/birthday-calendar/README.md

 ## input data

 - input data must be in a .csv file formatted like example.csv at the root of the project
-- videos can only be in .mp4 format
+- videos can only be in .mp4 format, sound is muted on execution to use autoplay
 - files referenced in the input file must be at the root of the project
 - values lastname, firstname, birthdate and gender are required